 Cysts in the ovary are fluid filled pockets present inside or on its surface.
 Women have two ovaries situated on either side of the uterus and are the size of an almond.
 Ovarian cysts are fairly common; and by and large, these cysts are harmless.

 A majority of the ovarian cysts vanish without treatment.
 On the other hand, some cysts remain and enlarge and some may even rupture.
 These produce serious symptoms.
-The rupture is associated with considerable pain and discomfort.
-In rare circumstances, intra-peritoneal hemorrhage and death may occur.

 Symptoms of ruptured ovaries due to endometriosis